Gopimohan

+Career

 Gopi Mohan worked in the direction department for N.Shankar's 1999 Telugu film Yamajathakudu and B. Gopal's 2000 Telugu film Vamsi.
-He assisted in script and direction for Teja's 2001 super hit Telugu film Nuvvu Nenu.
+He assisted in script and direction for Teja's 2001 Telugu film Nuvvu Nenu.

-Later he wrote the screenplay in 2002 Telugu super hit film Santosham.
+Later he wrote the screenplay in 2002 Telugu film Santosham.

 He is associated with successful directors Dasaradh, Sreenu Vytla, Surender Reddy, Teja, G.Nageswara Reddy from past ten years.

 In the past, he has written screenplays for movies such as Santosham, Venky, Mr & Mrs Sailajakrishnamurthy, Sri, Ashok, Dhee, Dubai Seenu, Lakshyam, Swagatam, Jhummandi Naadam, Dhenikaina Ready, Greeku Veerudu, Doosukeltha, and Loukyam.

-He first wrote the story in the 2008 super hit Telugu film Ready.
+He first wrote the story in the 2008 Telugu film Ready.

 He wrote stories for director Sreenu Vytla films Ready, King, Namo Venkatesa, Dookudu, Baadshah.

-Gopi Mohan and Kona Venkat worked together for many super hit films as script writers.
+Gopi Mohan and Kona Venkat worked together for many films as script writers.